bormaxi8080/osint-timeline/DRAFT.md

 VoidAuth is an open-source SSO authentication and user management provider that stands guard in front of your self-hosted applications.
 It is easy-to-use for admins and end-users, supports nice-to-have features like passkeys, user invitation, self-registration, email support, and more: https://github.com/voidauth/voidauth/

 DuckDB is an analytical in-process SQL database management system: https://github.com/duckdb/duckdb

+Landscape2 is a tool that generates interactive landscapes websites: https://github.com/cncf/landscape2

 bg-remove.
 Free image background removal - private, client-side and powered by Transformers.js: https://github.com/addyosmani/bg-remove/